-When winter winds howl and snow blankets New England, some travelers are in their glory.
+When winter winds howl and snow blankets New England, travelers who love winter activities are in their glory.
 They can't wait to hit the slopes, to lace on skates, to feel the cold blow through them as they whip along on a snowmobile.
 For others, though, being chilly and damp is a far cry from their preferred pastime.

 Does that mean winter getaways in New England are out of the question for the cold-blooded among us?
 Heck, no. Here's a guide to places in New England where, even on the coldest days, you may just forget that it's winter at all.

 Butterflies like it warm.
-So warm, in fact, that Magic Wings, a Butterfly Conservatory and Gardens in the Pioneer Valley of Massachusetts, has a convenient coat closet where you'll want to leave your winter wear before venturing inside.
+So warm, in fact, that Magic Wings Butterfly Conservatory & Gardens, located near Yankee Candle Village in the Pioneer Valley of Massachusetts, has a convenient coat closet where you'll want to leave your winter wear before venturing inside.
 The steamy, 8,000-square-foot glass conservatory is home to about 4,000 butterflies from all over the world.
 "Flight attendants" are on hand to identify the various species for you and to help you check for hitchhikers when you leave.
 Not only is winter weather harmful to butterflies, but USDA regulations could also be potentially harmful to Magic Wings if some of these exotic species from afar were allowed to get "loose."
 Did you know that butterflies only live for about two weeks?
-A visit to Magic Wings may just help you survive winter's icy grip, after all, it doesn't last forever.
+A visit to Magic Wings may just help you survive winter's icy grip.
+After all, it doesn't last forever.
 Magic Wings is open daily from 9 a.m. until 5 p.m. in the winter (hours are extended until 6 p.m. in the summer).

-You may have to rub your eyes and blink in disbelief when you emerge from the greenhouses at Elizabeth Park and see mounds of white stuff all around.
-The 100-year-old greenhouses in at America's oldest municipal rose garden in Hartford, Connecticut keep a breath of spring air alive throughout the winter.
+You may rub your eyes and blink in disbelief when you emerge from the greenhouses at Elizabeth Park and see mounds of white stuff all around.
+The 100-year-old greenhouses at America's oldest municipal rose garden in Hartford, Connecticut, bring spring to life as winter lingers.
 Inside the warm confines of these hothouses, you'll be treated to the sweet scents and sights of flowers in bloom.
 The greenhouses are open to the public during a few weeks in March.

-There is a Winter Casino at Mohegan Sun, but the good news is, the gaming complex in southeastern Connecticut is now so enormous that you could easily occupy hours roaming through shops, bellying up to Craps and Roulette tables, flirting with one-armed bandits, or feasting at one of the several outstanding restaurants without ever knowing that it was winter, inside or outside.
+There is a Winter Casino at Mohegan Sun, but the good news is, the gaming complex in southeastern Connecticut is now so enormous, you could easily occupy hours roaming through shops, stepping up to Craps and Roulette tables, flirting with one-armed bandits, or feasting at one of the several outstanding restaurants without ever knowing it's winter, inside or outside.
 The decor of the original Mohegan Sun Casino reflects the four seasons: As you wander the circular layout of the Casino of the Earth, the carpet pattern changes from bright spring flowers to summer hues to orange and gold fall leaves.
-Stop there, and head for the Casino of the Sky with its planetarium and giant, cascading waterfall or the new Casino of the Wind with more slots, table games, and a 42-table Poker Room.
+Stop there, and head for the Casino of the Sky with its planetarium dome and giant, cascading waterfall or the even newer Casino of the Wind with more slots, table games, and a 33-table Poker Room.
 After all, you know what comes after fall.
-The Mohegan Sun is open 24 hours a day, seven days a week.
+Mohegan Sun is open 24 hours a day, seven days a week.

 Thought you couldn't golf in New England when there's a foot or more of snow on the ground?
 Au contraire.
 At the Okemo Valley Golf Club's Indoor Golf Training Center in Vermont, your clubs won't get rusty, and neither will your golf skills.
 In fact, you may just be able to knock a few strokes off your handicap with the instructional programs offered at Okemo.
 Affordable daily rates are available for the Academy's Swing Stations and 9-hole practice putting green, and the Full Swing Golf Simulator is available for an hourly fee.